srvk/DiViMe/docs/source/usage.md

 vagrant ssh -c 'tools/diartk.sh data noisemes'
 ```
 where `data/` is in the current working directory, and contains .wav audio as well as speech/nonspeech RTTM files with names based on the tool that generated them, from the set of possible SAD providers `ldc_sad`, `noisemes`, `textgrid`, `eaf`, `rttm` for example `noisemes_sad_myaudio.rttm` or `ldc_sad_myaudio.rttm`

+### Yunitator

+There is no official reference for this tool.

+#### General intro

+Given that there is no reference for this tool, we provide a more extensive introduction based on a presentation Florian Metze gave on 2018-08-13 in an ACLEW Meeting.

+The data used for training were:

+- ACLEW Starter+ dataset (see Le Franc et al. 2018 Interspeech for explanations and reference)
+- Tsimane dataset (idem)
+- Data collected from Namibian and Vanuatu children (total of about 24h; recorded, sampled, and annotated like the Tsimane dataset)
+- VanDam public 5-min dataset (about 13h; https://homebank.talkbank.org/access/Public/VanDam-5minute.html); noiseme-sad used to detect and remove intraturn silences

+Talker identity annotations collapsed into the following 4 types:

+- children (including both the child wearing the device and other children; class prior: .13)
+- female adults (class prior .09)
+- male adults (class prior .03)
+- non-vocalizations  (class prior .75)

+The features were MED (multimedia event detection) feature, extracted with OpenSMILE.
+They were extracted in 2s windows moving 100ms each step.
+There were 6,669 dims at first, PCA’ed down to 50 dims

+The model was a RNN, with 1 bidirectional GRU layer and 200 units in each direction.
+There was a softmax output layer, which therefore doesn’t predict overlaps..

+The training regime used 5-fold cross-validation, with 5 models trained on 4/5 of the data and tested on the remainder.
+The outputs are poooled together to measure performance.
+The final model was trained on all the data.

+The loss function was cross entropy with classes weighted by 1/prior.
+The batch size was 5 sequences of 625 frames (in order to accommodate the fact that many of the clips were 1 minute long).
+The optimizer was Adam, the inital LR was .001 and the LR schedule was *=.999 every epoch.

+The resulting F1 for the key classes were:

+- Child .55 (Precision .5, recall .61)
+- Female adult .44 (P .41, R .48)
+- Male adult .24 (P .22, R .28)

 ### LDC Diarization Scoring